MartinPellizzer/terrawhisper-compiler/articles/artemisia-absinthium/botany/morphology.md

 One remarkable feature of these wormwood fruits is their dehiscence, or lack thereof.
 Unlike some other plants, Artemisia absinthium achenes are indehiscent, meaning they do not split open at maturity.
 Instead, they remain closed, encapsulating the single seed within.

+The following table shows in detail the morphological characteristics of Artemisia absinthium fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Achene (small, dry, one-seeded) |